brunomancuso/ErisTerminal/README.md

 ## Jenkins integrations

 With the command junit, we can generate a JUnit test case from the JS test case, in this way we can later on integrate all test cases to run in a jenkins server so that we can make daily nightly regression.
-This is very useful when the amount of test cases start to increase to the hundreds, and you need to monitorthe different test suits.
+This is very useful when the amount of test cases start to increase to the hundreds, and you need to monitor the different test suits.

 ## After notes

-This framework has been completely rewritten and has been inspired by other similar framework that I have been doing the last couple of years, and this is the output of many discussions I have had with Sebastian Fontana on how to implement an simple, clean and maintainable testing environment.
-The main purpose is that the framework should be simple and easy to extend, in case one need to change it to your porduct needs.
+This framework has been completely rewritten and has been inspired by other similar framework that I have done the last couple of years, and this is the output of many discussions I have had with Sebastian Fontana on how to implement an simple, clean and maintainable testing environment.
+The main purpose is that the framework should be simple and easy to extend, in case one need to change it to a specific product needs.
 Because it has been rewritten it might contains some bugs, just report them and I'll fix them a soon as possible, also and suggestion would be gladly appreciated.